1

 complex expanding universe |

-Bubble Universe theory posits an infinite
+Bubble Universe concept involves an infinite

-number of "bubbles" or open multi-verses; each may have different
+number of "bubbles" or open multiverses; each may have different

-effective physical constants, dimensionality and particle content.
+effective physical constants, dimensionality, and particle content.

 Both large and small bubbles are created from the quantum foam energy